 – They mean for PT supply

-– Yes they want to use Ups instead of VT supply. what are the issue will be there or what are the thing need to check before use (like phase angle needs to check etc..)
+– Yes they want to use Ups instead of VT supply. what is the issue that will be there or what is the thing that needs to check before use (like phase angle needs to check etc..)
 UPS SUPPLY?

 – In your diagram, there is no VT ckt used.
 33,34 Is for aux voltage.
 All other in ckt is Ct connection.
 U can use aux voltage as DC or AC.
 Check the manual for more.